Mihnea03/PassPal/README.md

 * __Export passwords__: Print all passwords to a given file
 * __Clear all passwords__: Delete all URLs and passwords from the account

+To log out, press 'e' at any time